reinout/tools/shell/README.rst

         exec make
     fi

-    echo "No Makefile found, set PROJECTILE_COMPILE to some command" exit 1
+    echo "No Makefile found, set PROJECTILE_MAKE to some command" exit 1